 YASMIN SMITH

-The artist researches the history of a site where she collects samples of plant materials.
+The artist researches the history of a site where she collects samples of plant and geological materials.
 Cast ceramic replicas of plants and plant-related forms are made before burning the original wood to create ash glazes for the sculptures.
 The colours and textures that emerge in her wood ash glazes reveal what the plant absorbed in its lifetime and through this the ecological and human history of the site—the elements present in the water, soil, and air are absorbed over time and are retained by the plant as a form of memory or archive.
 Smith also works with rock, coal, salt and wild clay in her expanded material investigations that involve an ongoing conceptual interrogation of labour, extraction, colonisation and political ecology.
 Smith’s queer identity and (maternal) Sri Lankan heritage underpin her projects, in particular around questions of global power structures and exploitation.

 Key exhibitions